-ZeroAvia’s hydrogen-powered vision for aviation nets $21.4 million from Amazon, Shell, and Bill Gates-backed fund – TechCrunch
+ZeroAvia’s hydrogen-powered vision for aviation nets $21.4 million from Amazon, Shell and Bill Gates-backed fund – TechCrunch

 ZeroAvia, the company that’s on a mission to move the world to zero-emission, hydrogen-fueled flight, has just received some corporate jet fuel in the form of a new $21.4 million cash infusion.

-The investment came from the Bill Gates-backed Breakthrough Energy Ventures and the Ecosystem Integrity Fund, which led the company’s latest round, alongside previous investors Amazon Climate Pledge Fund, Horizons Ventures, Shell Ventures, and Summa Equity.
+The investment came from the Bill Gates-backed Breakthrough Energy Ventures and the Ecosystem Integrity Fund, which led the company’s latest round, alongside previous investors Amazon Climate Pledge Fund, Horizons Ventures, Shell Ventures and Summa Equity.

-Aviation is a huge contributor to the carbon emissions that cause global warming, and the industry, along with shipping will be one of the hardest to decarbonize.
-Electrification technologies have yet to account for ways to propel aircraft or move massive seafaring vessels, and a consensus is emerging among technologists that Hydrogen will be the best solution to ensure zero emissions flight can become a reality.
+Aviation is a huge contributor to the carbon emissions that cause global warming, and the industry, along with shipping, will be one of the hardest to decarbonize.
+Electrification technologies have yet to account for ways to propel aircraft or move massive seafaring vessels, and a consensus is emerging among technologists that hydrogen will be the best solution to ensure zero-emissions flight can become a reality.

-“I’m a big believer in hydrogen from the perspective that if I have enough zero carbon hydrogen, and it’s cheap enough, then I can do anything,” said Eric Toone, the executive managing director and science lead Breakthrough Energy Ventures.
+“I’m a big believer in hydrogen from the perspective that if I have enough zero carbon hydrogen, and it’s cheap enough, then I can do anything,” said Eric Toone, the executive managing director and science lead at Breakthrough Energy Ventures.

 Industry backers think that ZeroAvia may also be the ticket to solving many of the aviation industry’s problems.
-The company has established a partnership with British Airways and received a $16.3 million grant from the UK government to ensure that its 19-seat hydrogen-electric airplane is ready for the market by 2023.
+The company has established a partnership with British Airways and received a $16.3 million grant from the U.K. government to ensure that its 19-seat hydrogen-electric airplane is ready for the market by 2023.

 Longtime investor Shell Ventures doubled down on its commitment to ZeroAvia with this round, on the back of the company’s unique approach to integrating various proven technologies to bring hybrid hydrogen-electric flight to market.